Dye-Sublimation Photo Printer Buyer's Guide

 DNP DS620 · INDUSTRY STANDARD

-The DS620 is the most common dye-sub printer I see coming through the workshop, and that is not a coincidence.
-Six inches wide, it prints a 10x15cm in 8.4 seconds and can sustain up to 400 prints per hour.
-It covers every popular format from 5x15cm strip prints up to 15x23cm, and the ribbon rollback function means you can switch formats without wasting media.
+The DS620 is widely used across the event printing industry, and for good reason.
+Six inches wide, it prints a 4x6" in 8.4 seconds and can sustain up to 400 prints per hour.
+It covers every popular format from 2x6" strip prints up to 6x9", and the ribbon rollback function means you can switch formats without wasting media.
+It also supports panoramic printing via DNP's Hot Folder Print utility for Windows and offers 4 different finishes plus Partial Matte.
 If you are upgrading from a DS40, the step up in speed and capacity here is significant.
 This is the printer I would point most event professionals towards first.

 vs Citizen CX-02: The CX-02 is Citizen's 6-inch event printer and the most direct comparison.
-The DS620 runs faster at up to 400 prints per hour and covers a wider format range including strip prints from 5x15cm that the CX-02 does not offer.
+The DS620 runs faster at up to 400 prints per hour.
+While the CX-02 does offer a 2-inch cut option, the DS620 has a wider selection of media with more format and finish options.
 Beyond the hardware, the DS620 runs on DNP media — and DNP manufactures media for both their own printers and for Citizen.
 The difference is that DNP are constantly working on improving DNP media specifically: fine-tuning the paper and ribbon formulations, refining the default colour profiles, and developing custom profiles for specific scenarios such as studio portraits, outdoor events and skin tone work.
 When you are running DNP media in a DNP printer, that ongoing development is working in your favour.

 Wireless: Wireless printing requires the DNP WCM Plus Wireless Module, sold separately.